Český Krumlov District: Economy

-The largest employers with its headquarters in Český Krumlov District and at least 500 employers are:
+The largest employers with headquarters in Český Krumlov District and at least 500 employees are:

 Transport

 There are no motorways in the district.
 The most important road is the I/3 road, which leads from České Budějovice to the border with Austria and is part of the European route E55.

 Sights

 The historic centre of Český Krumlov was designated a UNESCO World Heritage Site in 1992 because of its well-preserved Gothic, Renaissance and Baroque architecture.

 The most important monuments in the district, protected as national cultural monuments, are: